Our plans for Scunthorpe hospital

 I’m coming to SGH – what do I need to know?

-- We have started work on our new Emergency Department.
+We have started work on our new Emergency Department.
 The first step is to build the new single-storey decked car park on the public car park outside the renal unit (car park three) on the Church Lane side of the site.
 The upper deck will be a new staff parking area, with public car parking on the ground level.
-However, in order to do this safely, we have closed off this area, which means there will be fewer public spaces on the site until the new car park is finished in July.
+However, in order to do this safely, we have closed off this area, which means there will be fewer public spaces on the site until the new car park is finished.

 In the meantime, we’re continuing to appeal for those who you who can to leave your car at home to ensure that priority for the spaces which are available goes to those who need it most.